5 Places to Spot Whales in New Zealand

 4. Marlborough Sounds

-Situated along a migratory route in between the North and South Island, it’s no surprise that the Marlborough Sounds has it’s fair share of marine mammals.
+Situated along a migratory route in between the North and South Island, it’s no surprise that the Marlborough Sounds has its fair share of marine mammals.
 Back in the day, Marlborough Sounds was a hub for whaling but today, thankfully, all that has changed to viewing them for a safe distance (for the whales).
-You are most likely to spot orcas among several species of dolphins in Marlborough Sounds.
+You are most likely to spot baleen whales in June/July when they migrate through the Cook Strait, as well as the odd sighting of orca in Marlborough Sounds.

 Location: Marlborough Sounds, South Island.
 Check out our complete guide to Marlborough right here.